Dad Of NYC Viral Subway Surfer Pleads Police To Show Mercy Toward His Autistic Son [Video]

 — The Informer (@The_lnformer) April 15, 2017

-Likewise, in a supposed unearthed video by the New York Daily News, a separate Instagram clip that supposedly features Christopher riding on top another train in Queens, the still-not-captured subway surfer seems to imply that more videos will come until he’s caught.
+Likewise, a supposed video that was found by the New York Daily News that features Christopher riding on top another train in Queens, seems to imply that the still-not-captured subway surfer will go on riding and making videos until he’s caught.

 “It’s an inanimate object,” he surmises, “but this inanimate object is family to me and others obsessed with trains.
 I have an addiction riding on top of the train, [but] whether I like it or not,” Guittila admits, “the train is all I got.”